Immigrants have consistently played a crucial role in the U.S. economy, contributing to business formation, job creation, and innovation.

 Their entrepreneurial spirit has powered both small businesses and billion-dollar corporations, fueling economic growth across multiple industries.

-In 2013 alone, immigrants contributed $1.6 trillion to the U.S. gross domestic product (GDP), and their impact has only grown since according to the Center of American Progress.
+In 2013 alone, immigrants contributed $1.6 trillion to the U.S. gross domestic product (GDP), and their impact has only grown since, according to the Center of American Progress.

 However, despite their undeniable contributions, immigrants face systemic barriers that limit their full economic potential.
 Restrictive immigration policies and legal uncertainties prevent millions from participating in the formal economy.